dlants/climbcapacity/context.md

 ClimbCapacity is a climbing performance tracking web application that allows users to record, analyze, and compare their climbing metrics.
 Built with TypeScript, Express.js, DCGView, and MongoDB.

+**Current Status**: The project has been successfully refactored from React to DCGView.
+The refactor is largely complete with all major components converted to DCGView patterns, including proper controller/view separation and DCGView's reactive data binding system.

 ## Architecture

 - **Yarn Workspaces Monorepo**: Centralized dependency management with scoped packages